 1. What are subdivision association comments?

 Prior to application for a building permit, we suggest that you become familiar with your subdivision deeds, conditions and restrictions that may apply to your residential project, as these restrictions may be different than those covered under the Township Zoning Ordinance and state building codes.
 Your deed restrictions are privately regulated and enforced by your subdivision association, not the Township.
+You will need to contact your association and get approval from them to submit with your application.

 2. What are residential setback requirements?